JOQL

 Query Calls Example

-The list and first query are structured the following way.
+The list and first queries are structured the following way.

-All data (array or single object) of all query calls are always in result.data.
+All data, array or single object, for all query calls is always in result.data.

-For example, list projects given some filters and specifying what to include.
+For example, list projects given some filters and specify what to include.

 {